The 2015 Rosenthal Prize for Innovation in Math Teaching

 Designed to recognize and promote hands-on math teaching in upper elementary and middle school classrooms, the Rosenthal Prize carries a cash award of $25,000 for the single best activity, plus up to five additional monetary awards for other innovative activities.
 The winning teacher(s) will have the opportunity to share their innovative activities with educators across the country.
 Click here to learn more.

 The application process for the 2015 Rosenthal Prize has closed.
-Selected finalists will be notified and invited to complete the final application.
+Selected finalists have been notified and invited to complete the final application.

 Congratulations to the 2014 Rosenthal Prize winner!